 👉 A decline in ad campaign performance

 iOS 14+ update gives Apple users the option to opt out of being tracked (data sharing) every time an app is downloaded.
 This has resulted in poor ad performance.
-Retargeting audience size is reduced by more than 50% and match rates are at an all-time low of 25% with most of the users opting out of tracking.
+Retargeting audience size is reduced by more than 50% and match rates are at an all-time low of 25% with most of the users opt out of tracking.
 This has adversely impacted the advertisers, as they have been using this data for ad targeting purposes.

 Since the Facebook and Google ad platforms’ behavioral tracking ability is limited, advertisers are not able to segment audiences and run personalized retargeting campaigns.